AniLabXTeam/Drop2Deck/README.md

 #### Build for MacOS

-App is cross-platform and can be launched in `MacOS` on plain `JDK` with `JavaFX SDK`, but it is designed to work as `Native app` that can be produced wit `GraalVM Native image`. Еhat neat feature requires some configuration before use
+App is cross-platform and can be launched in `MacOS` on regular `JDK 17+` with `JavaFX 20 SDK`, but it is designed to work as `Native app` that can be produced with `GraalVM Native image`.
+That neat feature requires some configuration before use

 There is no that configuration and build for `MacOS`.
 But you can make it.
-Head into `Building` section
+Refer to 'GraalVM Native Image' docs for info

 ## Building